Conference key agreement in a quantum network

-The method for transforming the six-photon state into Bell pairs for the 2QKD protocol is outlined in Figure~\ref{fig:expperimentalTechnique}(c).
+The method for allocating Bell pairs in the network, for the 2QKD protocol, is shown in Figure~\ref{fig:expperimentalTechnique}(c).
 To generate a conference key among the four users, at least three pairwise keys are required.
 There are two sets of network transformations for obtaining three individual Bell pairs among the same group of four users that participated in the NQKD protocol.
-On the top of Figure~\ref{fig:expperimentalTechnique}(c) we show how to obtain Bell pairs between nodes $\{1,2\}$ and $\{5,6\}$ respectively from a single copy of the six-photon resource graph state.
-While the bottom of the same figure shows a single Bell pair established between modes $\{2,5\}$.
-We similarly construct the measurement sequences corresponding to type-1 and type-2 rounds for each Bell pair, see Appendix for details.
+The top of Figure~\ref{fig:expperimentalTechnique}(c) shows how to obtain Bell pairs between nodes $\{1,2\}$ and $\{5,6\}$ respectively from a single copy of the {network resource state.} The bottom panel shows how a single Bell pair is established between modes $\{2,5\}$.
+We similarly construct the measurement sequences corresponding to type-1 and type-2 rounds for each Bell pair, see Methods for details.

 The outcomes of type-1 and type-2 rounds are used to calculate the noise parameters QBER and $Q_\text{X}$ which are then used to evaluate the AKR using the expression in (\ref{eqn:akr}).
 This expression corresponds to the asymptotic conference key rate for the NQKD approach and we denote it as $\textrm{AKR}_\text{N}$.
-While for the 2QKD approach, (\ref{eqn:akr}) first computes the pairwise AKR of each BB84 protocol, denoted $\{r_{AB_1}, r_{B_2B_3}, r_{AB_2}\}$; the resulting asymptotic conference key rate is then obtained using the expression,
+For the 2QKD approach, we use Eq.~(\ref{eqn:akr}) to compute the pairwise AKR of each BB84 protocol, denoted $\{r_{AB_1}, r_{B_2B_3}, r_{AB_2}\}$; the resulting asymptotic conference key rate is then obtained using the expression,

 In the ideal case where the AKR of each Bell pair is unity, we obtain $\textrm{AKR}_{2}^{ideal} = 1/2$ while for the NQKD case with an ideal four-party GHZ state we can attain $\textrm{AKR}_{\text{N}}^{ideal} = 1$.
-The expected ratio of the key rate advantage in favour of NQKD is therefore $\textrm{AKR}_{\text{N}}^{ideal}:\textrm{AKR}_{2}^{ideal} = 2$ given our specific six-photon graph.
-This advantage originates from the ability to use a single copy of the six-photon graph state to produce one secure bit of the conference key via NQKD, whereas in 2QKD each secure bit requires two copies of the network graph state.
+The expected ratio of the key rate advantage in favour of NQKD is therefore $\textrm{AKR}_{\text{N}}^{ideal}:\textrm{AKR}_{2}^{ideal} = 2$.
+This advantage originates from the ability to use a single copy of the network resource state to produce one secure bit of the conference key via NQKD, whereas in 2QKD each secure bit requires two copies of the network resource state.

 We compare the experimental results of type-1 and type-2 measurements for both approaches in Figure~\ref{fig:results}.
 We set the pump power to each source to obtain an average six-photon detection rate of $\sim 0.0141$~Hz for all measurements.
 This optical pumping regime was chosen to limit multi-photon events while still ensuring sufficient detection rates to collect statistics for each protocol, for details on the effect of optical pump parameters see Supplementary Materials.
 From the data in Figure~\ref{fig:results} we calculate QBER and $Q_\text{X}$, for each resource state.
 We then evaluate the asymptotic conference key rate for NQKD, $\textrm{AKR}_{\text{N}}=0.093(22)$ and for 2QKD, $\textrm{AKR}_{2}=0.044(15)$.
 We arrive at the experimentally measured ratio of the two approaches to be $\textrm{AKR}_{\text{N}}^{exp}:\textrm{AKR}_{2}^{exp}=2.13(6)$.
 The uncertainties reported here are taken as one standard deviation from the average of samples via a Monte Carlo simulation which assumes Poissonian counting statistics.